redox-os/book/src/ci.md

 # Continuous Integration

-The [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) helps developers to automated the program testing as the code evolves, it detects broken things or regressions.
+The [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) helps developers to automate the program testing as the code evolves, it detects broken things or regressions.

 The developer add a configuration file on the Git repository root with the commands to test the things.